 - Venue (Body of Water): Lake Union

-Join us on September 15, 2019 for our 20th Annual RFTC at Lake Union
+Join us on September 18, 2022 for our 21st RFTC at Lake Union

-Seattle’s 20th annual Row for the Cure® offers rowers and paddlers their first head race for the fall season AND their chance to raise funds for breast cancer screening, support and research.
-New this year, join us for our RFTC 1k Rally after the traditional head race..
+Seattle’s 21st Row for the Cure® offers rowers and paddlers their first head race for the fall season AND their chance to raise funds for breast cancer screening, support and research.
+New this year, join us for our RFTC 1k Rally after the traditional head race.

 Be a Part of Our 2022 Goal: $100,000